 Next stop is around the other side of Beechwood Cemetery where this Little Library is attached to the wall beside the entrance to the Manor Park Community Centre, just off Thornwood Road.

 Next stop is in Sandy Hill infront of St Paul’s Eastern United Church on Cumberland Ave.
-To get there I rode over the St Patrick St bridge, through Lowertown, and up into Sandy Hill.
 At the time of my discovering this box the doors had unfortunately ripped off this generously proportioned unit.
 Hopefully they will be replaced.

 Time to retrace our route back to the Rideau Canal before riding south into the Glebe.
 This sweet is box located at the corner of Strathcona and Metcalfe.

 The next two boxes are neighbours on Argyle which is accessible via the bi-directional bike lanes along O’Connor.
 The first, introduced in the summer of ’17, is this brightly painted number.